 Complete with carry case, this miniature curling iron is powered by butane.
 The ceramic barrel is ⅝ inch wide and features only one heat setting.

 This is a flat iron, rather than a curler, however, it can also be used for curling.
 It comes with a rechargeable base and 1 inch ceramic plates.

 This model features a ceramic barrel that heats up in around 60 seconds.
 It is fueled by butane and features a ⅞ inch barrel.
 It is compact for traveling and comes with one butane cartridge and a carry case.

 This curling iron has a ceramic barrel and features three heat settings.
 It is lightweight and stays hot for about 20 minutes in between charges.
 The barrel is roughly an inch wide and it features dual voltage.

-Cordless curling irons are a great choice for people who are tired of getting themselves wrapped up in the cord or need to have more flexibility with the location they curl their hair.
-Try to think about your lifestyle when choosing which one suits you.
+Cordless curling irons are a great choice for people who are tired of getting themselves wrapped up in the cord or need to have more flexibility with the location where they curl their hair.
+Try to think about your lifestyle when choosing which one suits you best.
 If you are on a constant budget, try to find something that recharges rather than a butane cartridge curler.

 This is equally true for people who have an affinity to environmentally-friendly products, as the butane itself is bad for the environment, coupled with the waste from the cartridges.
 That said, try to find a rechargeable product that stays hot long enough that you don’t need to keep recharging it, or this can be a pain to work with and just as bad for the environment.